Vivek Gopan

-Vivek Gopan (born 3 April 1983) is an Indian television actor who works in the Malayalam soap operas.
+Vivek Gopan (born 3 April 1983) is an Indian television actor and Bharatiya Janata Party politician who works in the Malayalam soap operas.
 He is one among the popular players of Celebrity Cricket League's team Amma Kerala strikers.

 Biography

 Vivek was born to Gopakumar and Mangaladevi.
-He has a sister Devika.
-He is married to Sumi and has a son Sidharth.
+He has a sister called Devika.
+He is married to Sumi and has a son called Sidharth.

 Political career

 In February 2021, Vivek Gopan joined Bharatiya Janata Party and is the party's candidate for 2021 Kerala Legislative Assembly election from Chavara constituency in Kollam district.
 He came third.